-Before the 1980s, State Government conditions of consent for major resources projects in WA included the requirement for purpose-built towns in close proximity to project sites.
+Position Statement Resource projects covered by State Agreement Acts for major resources projects in WA included the requirement for purpose-built towns in close proximity to project sites.
 These conditions were detailed in State Agreement Acts, which are essentially contracts between the State Government and proponents of major resources projects that are ratified by the State Parliament.